JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 The motivation for developing this package originated from the need to design a perception–misperception experiment, aimed at investigating how well NLDR methods preserve inter-cluster structure.
 To conduct this study, we required simulated datasets with carefully controlled geometric and clustering properties.
 While some existing packages provided useful starting points, none fully supported the creation of flexible, high-dimensional data with the specific structural variations needed for our experiment.
 Developing these generators for research purposes gradually led to the design of `cardinalR` as a general-purpose package, so that other researchers can benefit from the same tools for simulation, benchmarking, and teaching.

 The included structures cover a wide range of diagnostic settings.
-Branching shapes facilitate the study of continuity and topological preservation, the Scurve with a hole allows investigation of incomplete manifolds, and clustered spheres assess separability on curved surfaces.
+Branching shapes facilitate the study of continuity and topological preservation, the S-curve with a hole allows investigation of incomplete manifolds, and clustered spheres assess separability on curved surfaces.
 The Möbius strip introduces challenges from non-orientable geometry, while gridded cubes and pyrholes test spatial regularity and clustering in sparse, non-convex regions.

 These structures are designed to support not only algorithm diagnostics, but also teaching high-dimensional concepts, benchmarking reproducibility, and evaluating hyper-parameter sensitivity.
 By allowing users to adjust dimensionality, sample size, noise, and clustering properties, the package promotes transparent experimentation and comparative model evaluation.
 Together, these capabilities make `cardinalR` a versatile tool for generating interpretable, high-dimensional datasets that advance research, teaching, and evaluation of data-analytic methods.